Klipper3d/klipper/docs/Config_Reference.md

 #   input speed which reliably drives the fan without stalls.
 Set
 #   off_below to the duty cycle corresponding to this value (for
 #   example, 12% -> 0.12) or slightly higher.
+#tachometer_pin:
+#   Tachometer input pin for monitoring fan speed.
+A pullup is generally
+#   required.
+This parameter is optional.
+#tachometer_ppr: 2
+#   When tachometer_pin is specified, this is the number of pulses per
+#   revolution of the tachometer signal.
+For a BLDC fan this is
+#   normally half the number of poles.
+The default is 2.
+#tachometer_poll_interval: 0.0015
+#   When tachometer_pin is specified, this is the polling period of the
+#   tachometer pin, in seconds.
+The default is 0.0015, which is fast
+#   enough for fans below 10000 RPM at 2 PPR.
+This must be smaller than
+#   30/(tachometer_ppr*rpm), with some margin, where rpm is the
+#   maximum speed (in RPM) of the fan.
 ```

 ## [heater_fan]